Ireland Itinerary

 DAY 4: Rock of Cashel & Kinsale

 Breakfast at the house, tidy up, and check out.
-Drive to Rock of Cashel (2 hours and 15 minutes away from Doolin) and explore it on your own or do a tour.
+Drive to Rock of Cashel (2 hours and 15 minutes away from Doolin) a historic site perched on a limestone hill.
+This ancient fortress is steeped in history and features stunning medieval architecture, including a round tower and a Gothic cathedral.
+The panoramic views of the surrounding countryside are just as impressive.
+Explore it on your own or do a tour.
 Then walk into town to have lunch.

 Dinner @ Fishy Fishy.
 (It was the best meal we had in Ireland)